 - 3. The designer must obtain sufficient field survey data to establish the highway grades, horizontal alignment and the existing ground elevations in the vicinity of the driveway location.
 The data necessary to accurately design the driveway connection and determine an acceptable tie-in with the existing surface should be obtained as a minimum. - 4.
 The designer should develop the most economical driveway design which will conform to the standards and the requirements of the access management objectives.
 Alternate designs and locations may be required to meet the property needs.
-Generally, the best option can be reached by negotiating with the property owner and/or tenant in a give and take atmosphere.
+Generally, the best option can be reached by negotiating with the property owner and/or tenant in a give and take atmosphere; however, Right of Way must take the lead in such negotiations.

-Driveway connections must be addressed in consultation with R/W personnel, generally appraisers or review appraisers.
+Driveway connections must be addressed in consultation with R/W personnel..
 This fact should not be overlooked on projects such as resurfacing, etc. on which there may not be any other R/W requirements.
 R/W related decisions to be made about driveway connections, probably on a case-by-case basis, include:

-- 1. If the driveway can be harmonized without impacting the value or the utility of the property, the Department should make a good faith offer to provide a suitable connection, at FDOT expense, in exchange for the permission to enter the land during construction for the purpose of doing the construction. - 2.
-If providing the driveway connection reduces the remainder value or utility of the property, and no other acquisition of that property is contemplated for the project, a temporary easement will be requested and shown on the plans.
+- 1. License Agreements (LA) are used where restoration of the driveway connection is not necessary to project construction or maintenance of the finished facility.
+The LA allows the Department entry to the property at no cost in order to harmonize and reestablish the driveway connection.
+Refusal of the property owner to execute the LA does not unduly affect construction of the project.
+If refusal would adversely affect the construction of the project, then a Temporary Construction Easement should be used and the engineer should be prepared to testify in court as to necessity. - 2.
+In the situation where a team consisting of the engineer, the R/W Mapper, the District Right of Way Manager, and Legal (or their designees) decides that (1) harmonization and restoration of the driveway connection is likely to cause a diminution in the use of the property, and (2) no taking for the benefit of the project is necessary, then the DRWM shall decide on the appropriate method of compensating the property owner, whether by a TCE or some other means. - 3.
 The Office of R/W will see that the proper instruments are executed to enter onto the property for purposes of construction and to compensate the owner for damages, if any are due.
-If other acquisition of that property is proposed, these instruments should include the entry and compensation, if any, for the driveway. - 3.
-If it cannot be determined during design that the harmonization work will reduce the remainder value or utility of the property, the owner can negotiate or claim damages through inverse condemnation during construction.
-This is not a desirable position for the Department, therefore the decision to employ this approach should be carefully considered. - 4.
+If other acquisition of that property is proposed, these instruments should include the entry and compensation, if any, for the driveway. - 4.
+If there is no acquisition from a property, yet the property owner feels their property has been negatively affected by a project, the property owner can negotiate or claim damages through the inverse condemnation process. - 5.
 Design should always, in their consultation with R/W personnel, make a determination if a fee taking or permanent easement is in the public interest to protect the facility.
 If a permanent easement will protect the facility and still give the owner some utility in the easement area, this may reduce the severance and business damages incurred.